 I don’t have one, and I don’t hike on super nasty days, but sure, why not?
 Feel good!

 Generally not required for the Catskills because all the summits are treed-in.
 But maybe on those super nasty days…

 Totally a personal choice.
-Currently, I don’t carry either but I’m thinking about a SPOT for some extra security feels on winter solo hikes.
+Currently, I don’t carry either but I’m thinking about a SPOT for some extra security on my solo winter hikes.

 Other Winter Hiking Gear

 - Shortie Pad — the last two sections of a Therm-a-Rest Z Lite are so much better for sitting on than your butt

-- Hand warmers / toe warmers — I carry hand warmers as part of my basic kit, but have never had to use them but have given some to other hikers whose hands became painfully cold
+- Hand Warmers / Toe Warmers — I carry hand warmers as part of my basic kit, but have never had to use them but have given some to other hikers whose hands became painfully cold

-- Power Brick & Lightning Cable — because the really cold days can kill your phone battery quickly.
+- Power Brick & Lightning Cable — because really cold days will kill your phone battery quickly

-- Extra batteries — for your headlamp and DSLR camera, carried on body.
+- Extra Batteries — for your headlamp and DSLR camera

 Food & Energy in the Winter

-In cold weather, you burn a good deal more calories.
-You’re also carrying a lot more gear over tougher terrain.
+In cold weather, you burn more calories.
+You’re also carrying a lot more gear over much tougher terrain.
 There will be hunger!
-Pack some extra high-calorie quick-energy foods.
+Pack some extra high-calorie and quick-energy foods.

 Top Tip: Snickers will freeze quickly but Reese’s Pieces Cups stay soft forever.